FahmidulHaquee/POD-Analysis/README.md

 ## Introduction

-This project describes the application of the [Proper Orthogonal Decomposition (POD)](https://en.wikipedia.org/wiki/Proper_orthogonal_decomposition)  technique to a fluid data representing a stirred-tank reactor system.
+This project describes the application of the [Proper Orthogonal Decomposition (POD)](https://en.wikipedia.org/wiki/Proper_orthogonal_decomposition) technique to fluid data representing the velocity at 4,000 locations on a stirred-tank reactor.
 The POD is an unsupervised machine learning technique which looks to extract the dominant pattern present in the stirred-tank system.
 The POD analysis may potentially provide a more modern and alternative way of modelling the mixing behaviour in fluid systems to [Computation Fluid Dynamics (CFD)](https://en.wikipedia.org/wiki/Computational_fluid_dynamics), which uses numerical analysis and computation to predict the state of a system given some initial state and boundaries.

 ## Problem Statement